 With the exception of prophets and the occasional hacky Vegas illusionist, humans cannot, for all their wishful thinking, walk on water.
 At least they couldn’t until RO&AD Architecten came along.
-The Dutch architects have built a magical bridge that turns everyday Joes into something approaching the 21st-century equivalent of Moses.
+The Dutch architects have built a magical bridge that turns everyday Joes into a 21st-century Moses.

 The aptly named Moses Bridge carves into a moat in Halsteren, a tiny village in the southern Netherlands.
 Made of wood and covered in waterproof foil, the bridge is almost completely submerged, its upper edge nearly flush with the water line.